 If you look, to the right and under the image of the Garmin Forerunner 620, in addition to finding information about the watch (such as the firmware version) there is an icon with a shoe.
 This is the new section that was added a few days ago to Garmin Connect, and it allows you to add to each activity the equipment you've used to keep track of how many kilometres they have.
 We have access to the equipment from the menu on the left, where you can configure all our shoes, bikes and any other item you use on a recurring basis and want to keep track of (swimming goggles, T-shirt or the St. Sylvester medal).

-In short, Garmin Connect is a great site to keep track of your workouts and races.
-It's probably the most comprehensive tracking site among training device manufacturers, and it's "free" (you've actually already paid for it when you buy your new watch).
+All in all, Garmin Connect is a great site where poder keep track of your workouts and races.
+It is probably the most complete tracking website among all the manufacturers of training devices.
+And what's more, it's "free" (you've already paid for it when you buy your new watch).

 After spending several weeks with the Garmin Forerunner 620, I can say that I like everything I've seen.
 It's a very, very complete watch, geared toward runners who also practice cycling as another way to complete their training.
 It's amazing the amount of technology they've packed into such a small space, from the GPS itself to ANT+ and Bluetooth simultaneously, WiFi synchronization, race dynamics metrics and all controlled conveniently from a touch screen that responds at all times.